self hosted k3s

 History

-The homelab was started in 2020 by just hosted service on a single Raspberry Pi and then evolved into a docker setup on multiple node before moving to k3s in 2024.
+The homelab started in 2020 by self-hosting Nextcloud on a single Raspberry Pi and then evolved through a multi-node Docker deployment before migrating to k3s in 2024.